sylvainwhite/sylvain-white-dev/pages/architecture.md

 ## From STUPID to SOLID Code!

 The theory of SOLID principles was introduced by Robert C. Martin in his 2000 paper Design Principles and Design Patterns.

+SOLID is an acronym that stands for five basic principles of OO design:

+* Single Responsibility Principle
+* Open/Closed Principle
+* Liskov Substitution Principle
+* Interface Segregation Principle
+* Dependency Inversion Principle

 Here is a neat article by William Durand explaining it in a funny way [[web]](https://williamdurand.fr/2013/07/30/from-stupid-to-solid-code/){:target="_blank"}